javajosh/simpatico/kata.md

   6. (Optional) Run as root to bind to a lower power: [https://simpatico.local/kata.html],  [wss://simpatico.local] Remove the custom port from the URL
   7. (Optional) Run remotely on a vps with custom domain name and tls from letsencrypt: [https://simpatico.io/kata.html],  [wss://simpatico.io]
+  8. (Optional, advanced) Understand how geographically distributed DNS works and design a robust world-wide cluster.

 Note that these *kata* are building and upgrading the dojo with the guidance of the sensei.
 In fact, unless you are already a confident black-belt, do not attempt to go past step 3.